sxlijin/sxlijin.github.io/posts/2024-02-18-joining-boundary.md

     technical instincts to product thinking to leadership skills.

-  * It's _not_ going to have household-level brand recognition - plus, there's a very real chance that we son't make it.
+  * It's _not_ going to have household-level brand recognition - plus, there's a very real chance that we won't make it.

 which leads me to: